 **Creative Prose Publishing has closed its doors.**

-I will be revising, re-titling and releasing Zander's story in 2019 and on as a YA series.
+I will be revising, re-titling and releasing Zander's story as Book One in his YA series.

 Beginnings: an Anthology

 Published July 29th 2014 by Creative Prose Publishing (first published July 26th 2014)